TimWeber/ADC-dsPIC30F4011/README.md

-The aim of this was to be able to control an LED with a potentiometer, a dsPIC30F4011 and the MPLAB X IDE for my Microcontroller Application Group Lab (MAGL) module at university.
+This was apart of my Microcontroller Application Group Lab (MAGL) module at university.

 ## The Task
 The aim of the task was to turn an LED on at 3.5v and off at 1.5v.
 This voltage was controlled through a potentiometer.